AndrewHyland757/The-Shelter-Creative/README.md

 Every design element was intentionally selected to create a cohesive, compelling narrative that resonates with the target audience and showcases the company's creative capabilities.

 ### Brief
-- A design communicates the brand value and appeals to the target audience.
+- Brand Value Communication: The design effectively communicates the brand's value proposition and appeals directly to the target audience, reinforcing The Shelter Creative's position in the market.
-- A website personality and tone that is neutral, bold, confident, modern and that quitely reflects luxury and sophistication.
+- Distinctive Website Personality: The website embodies a personality and tone that is:
+    - Neutral, allowing the work to speak for itself
+    - Bold, reflecting confidence in the company's capabilities
+    - Modern, demonstrating contemporary design sensibilities
+    - Quietly luxurious, subtly conveying sophistication without ostentation
     - A website that is easy to navigate and locate necessary information for optimal user experience.

 ### Execution

 #### Images & Videos

 - As images are the primary content of the website much care was given them.
-- Art direction was implemented using the <picture> element to provide multiple versions of an image for different screen sizes and in controlling the exact crop of an image.
+- Art direction was implemented using the picture element to provide multiple versions of an image for different screen sizes and in controlling the exact crop of an image.

 #### Templates

-- A selection of templates were created to faciliate image selection and variety.
+- A selection of templates was created to facilitate image selection and variety.
-- These included various image grids and full screen arrangments.
+These included various image grids and full-screen arrangements.
-- This provided a fast was to upload the projects to the webite and prevented repetition.
+- This provided a fast way to upload the projects to the website and prevented repetition.
-- These grids were uploaded to the website database, when the could be further cusomiised for each section if needed.
+These grids were uploaded to the website database, where they could be further customized for each section if needed.

 #### Text Colours & Background Colours
-- Pure white (#FFFFFF) is utilized as the main background colour.
+- Pure white (#FFFFFF) is utilized as the main background color.
-- The info modal as well as the favicon and open graph image utilise (#948A7A) as a background-color.
+- The info modal, as well as the favicon and open graph image, utilize (#948A7A) as a background color.
-This muted, warm gray-brown evokes feelings of calmness, stability and good legibility, making it an ideal choice.
+This muted, warm gray-brown evokes feelings of calmness, stability, and good legibility, making it an ideal choice.
 - The default text color is an off-black (#1E1C1C), which is applied to all text elements throughout the website.
 - An off-white (#F2F0EF) is used for text elements that appear over dark images and videos, ensuring optimal legibility and contrast.
-- A colour gradient chart was used to generate shades for hoover colours.
+A color gradient chart was used to generate shades for hover color

 ![Color palette](static/images/readme_images/colour_palette_the_shelter_creative.png)